Matthew Harrison (director): Early films

 Harrison attended PS 41 in downtown Manhattan where he began making 8mm films at age nine.
 During the 60's, 70's and 80's, Harrison made 8mm and S8mm short films.
 His first public screening of a film was a 1971 screening of his short S8mm film Mission: Preposterous with an accompanying audio track played using a Wollensak ¼" tape recorder at the Ocean Bay Park Volunteer Fire Department.
 He completed his undergraduate studies at Cooper Union school of art in New York City.
 Harrison's 34 minute S8mm film Apartment Eight won Best Comedy at the 1988 New York Film Festival Downtown, was included in Anthology Film Archives “Masters of Super 8” program and received the Mystic Fire Independent Film Award at the 1989 Ann Arbor Film Festival.
 In 1989 his 27-minute 16mm short film Two Boneheads screened at the Salzburg, Austria Film Festival and was an award winner at the 1990 Long Island Film Festival.

 Film Crash

-In 1985 Harrison launched a film festival in the Lower East Side, adopting the name Film Crash in early 1988.
+In 1985 Harrison launched a film festival on the Lower East Side, adopting the name Film Crash in early 1988.
 He was joined later that year by film directors Karl Nussbaum and Scott Saunders.
 Film Crash grew, playing in venues such as Performance Space 122 and the Angelika Film Center.
 The festival inaugurated awards in 2014.